openstack/kolla/doc/quickstart.rst

     systemctl daemon-reload
     systemctl restart docker

-For Ubuntu 14.04 which uses upstart insted of systemd, run the following:
+For Ubuntu 14.04 which uses upstart instead of systemd, run the following:

 ::